mttgdd/openfabmap-python3/README.md

 ## Image Manipulation

-You have the option of delegating image manipulation and feature extraction to OpenCV's native C++ methods or precomputed from your Python routine.
+You have a variety of options in delegating image manipulation and feature extraction to OpenCV's native C++ methods or precomputed from your Python routine.
 In the first case (where for example you are adding a training image to the vocabulary builder):

 ```python
 >>> png_file = "example.png"